lambdao-dev/lambdao-dev.github.io/_posts/2024-09-14-TestDrivenDesign.md

 ### Only one test of each kind

 Typically, there should be one test for the happy path, one for each edge case, and one for the error case.
-After testing on the "Zhen" input, testing with "Ning" might not be very useful; testing with "Siddhartha Gautama Shakyamuni Buddha" might be as it test a much longer input.
+After testing on the "Zhen" input, testing with "Ning" might not be very useful; testing with "Siddhartha Gautama Shakyamuni Buddha" might be, as it tests a much longer input.

 ### Make more tests for crucial core logic

-Slightly contradicting the previous point, if the code has been well architected, the core logic should be very well-defined.
+Slightly contradicting the previous point, if the code has been well-architected, the core logic should be very well-defined.
 This can, and probably should, be tested exhaustively.

 On the other hand, the outer parts of the code should be mostly framework boilerplate that does not require testing.